microsoft/O-CNN/docs/Data_Preparation.md

 Points point_cloud;
 vector<float> points, normals, features, labels;
 // ......
-// set your data in points, normals, features, and labels.
+// Set your data in points, normals, features, and labels.
 // The points must not be empty, the labels may be empty,
 // the normals & features must not be empty at the same time.
 //   points: 3 channels, x_1, y_1, z_1, ..., x_n, y_n, z_n